ess-dmsc/doc-efu/docs/source/utils.rst

 -------

 The EFU has several 64bit counters for its internal processing state.
-These are normally published to Grafana where they are rendered as time-series data graphs.
+These are normally published to Grafana, where they are rendered as time-series data graphs.

 The runtime counters can be queried via the EFU command interface using a